torvalds/linux/Documentation/networking/can.rst

 The alignment of the (linear) payload data[] to a 64bit boundary allows the user to define their own structs and unions to easily access the CAN payload.
-There is no given byteorder on the CAN bus by default.
+There is yes given byteorder on the CAN bus by default.
 A read(2) system call on a CAN_RAW socket transfers a struct can_frame to the user space.